mid2SUPAERO/ecoHALE/README.md

 The keywords used for each file are explained in their respective docstrings at the top of the file.

+If you wish to examine the code in more depth, see `run_classes.py` and the methods it calls.
+These methods interface directly with OpenMDAO.

 ## Known Issues

 * Aerostructural optimization sometimes fails to converge for certain geometries.
 The example provided in `run_aerostruct.py` should converge.
-* Aerostructural optimization using multiple lifting surfaces does not converge.
-* The residual of the structural system solution for very large problems is sometimes too large and prevents convergence of the optimization problem.
-* Internal documentation is lacking.
-* `plot_all.py` does not correctly display multiple structural components, but does work for multiple surfaces if using only aerodynamic optimization.
-* Multiple surface optimization for structures is not optimally coded.
+The structural and aerodynamic values must make sense together, e.g. the beam thickness and radius must be able to support the aerodynamic loads.